- USDINR forecast 2026 is bullish as a spike in crude oil prices, Federal Reserve-RBI rate differentials and foreign dollar outflows weigh in.

 India is the world’s third-largest imported of crude oil, and the product’s price oscillations have a significant impact on the rupee.
 Dollar-denominated crude oil has experienced a slowdown in demand for the last year, as China’s economic growth declined.

-According to the International Energy Agency (IEA), demand for the commodity is projected to rise by 1.05 million barrels per day (bpd) to a total of 104 million bpd.
-The growth is attributed to the recovery of China’s economy as economic stimulus measures yield fruits.
-A spike in the demand for oil could increase the price and fuel gains by USDINR. .
+According to the International Energy Agency (IEA), demand for the commodity is projected to rise by 1.05 million barrels per day (bpd) to a total of 104 million bpd in 2025.
+The growth is attributed to the recovery of China’s economy as stimulus measures yield fruits.
+A spike in the demand for oil could increase the price and fuel gains by USDINR.

 USD/INR Historical Chart